 Airbus Helicopters has chosen Thales to integrate Laser Guided Rockets on H145M helicopters equipped with HForce.
 In November 2017, Airbus H145M completed HForce Weapons System Tests In Hungary including FZ rockets on FZ231.

-Thales Belgium employs approximately 70 people at Herstal site of whom about 25 work in Engineering, Research and Development.
-Although belonging to the Thales Group, Thales Belgium is a flexible and responsive structure always at the customer’s service.
+Thales Belgium (BL VTS) employs approximately 75 people at Herstal site of whom about 25 work in Engineering, Research and Development.
+Although belonging to the Thales Group, the Business Line VTS (Vehicle and Tactical Systems) of Thales Belgium is a flexible and responsive structure always at the customer’s service.

-Thanks to the strong partnerships they have entered into over the years, Thales Belgium has been able to contribute to the creation and safeguard of more than 200 jobs in the Walloon region and, regularly transfers the manufacture of components to their qualified partners.
+Thanks to the strong partnerships they have entered into over the years, the BL VTS of Thales Belgium has been able to contribute to the creation and safeguard of more than 200 jobs in the Walloon region and, regularly transfers the manufacture of components to their qualified partners.

 All of Thales Belgium's personnel has been involved in the steps taken towards improving quality in its widest sense : paying attention to the client, “just in time”, development of skills and entrepreneurial mind.
 Thales Belgium's structure with a human dimension which is integrated inside a wide network of dynamic and reliable companies gives them unequalled reactivity, flexibility and creativity.